imsethuraman/Model-Car-Database-with-MySQL/README.md

 -- 3: Analysis of Orders by Country
 -- Description:This SQL query analyzes orders by country, calculating the count of orders for each country.
 -- It joins the "orders" and "customers" tables based on customer numbers, grouping the results by country.
--- The results are then ordered in descending order of order counts.

 SELECT country, COUNT(country) AS count
 FROM orders o